pw598/pw598.github.io/_posts/2025-05-14-MySQL-via-Shell-and-Python.md

 The ubiquitous SQL language has been the standard for database-querying since the 70's, though numerous versions exist.
 This article focuses on MySQL, a variant for which the community version is free.
 Similar alternatives include SQL Server Express, PostgreSQL, and MariaDB.

 Similarly, Python has become one of the most widely adopted programming languages, for tasks which don't require low-level coding such as C++.
 This popularity has led to the development of many open-source libraries, from which powerful functions may be imported and called upon using few lines of code.
-IPython notebooks (.ipynb) have become widely used because of:
+The reasons IPython notebooks (.ipynb) have become widely used include:
 - Shareability, readability, and transparency
 - Ability to render as a webpage
 - Workflow documentation
-- Enhanced troubleshooting through cell-level modularization
+- Ability to include markdown
+- Convenient debugging
-- "Magic commands" which provide extended functionality (such as using other languages)
+- "Magic commands", which provide functionality such as allowing other languages

 Magic commands are not the only way to integrate SQL into a Python environment.
 Many libraries and functions, some of which we'll explore, are designed to accept plain-text SQL queries.
-A perk of the magic commands which refer to other languages is that they generally provide keyword-formatting that is catered to that language.
+A perk of the magic commands which refer to other languages is that they should yield the kind of keyword-formatting you would expect for the language.

 Working in a Google Colab Python notebook, which you can download <a href="https://github.com/pw598/Articles/blob/main/notebooks/MySQL_via_Shell_and_Python.ipynb">here</a>, we will start with shell commands, and progress to include Python functions which wrap SQL queries.
 Of course, hosting your business's database in Google Colab (or through a notebook alone) would be highly problematic, unless you somehow mitigate the fact that the data will disappear at the end of your session.
 However, for our purposes of demonstration and replicability, it will work nicely.

 I must also mention that you should not include passwords in your code, even though I have, for simplicity.
 Instead, keep the sensitive commands stored in a secure .sql or text file to be read upon execution, or store the passwords securely in your operating system environment.

 Since Google Colab runs on a Linux environment, the shell commands are in Bash.
-Don't be intimidated if the commands look unfamiliar, that just means that you are part of the target audience.
-Do check out the following links if looking for context.
+Don't be intimidated if the commands look unfamiliar, but do check out the following resources if looking for context.

 - <a href="https://www.w3schools.com/bash/index.php">https://www.w3schools.com/bash/index.php</a>
 - <a href="https://www.w3schools.com/sql/">https://www.w3schools.com/sql/</a>